 - How did you you get to where you are?

 - If you continue making the same choices, where will you be a year, two years, five years from now?

 - If you want to change, what will you need to do?

 Who do you want to be?
-You and I can choose to daily become more and more have the person God created us to be.
+You and I can choose daily to become more and more like the person God created us to be.